-Ste p What to Do More details System/Resource 1 Determine if enrolling student was in a NYS public school within past 2 years.
-Schools are required to obtain NYSITELL / NYSESLAT scores directly from the sending NYS public school in order to allow the student to continue in the ELL status (and proficiency level if applicable) in effect at the time of discharge from the NYS public school.
-Send received test scores to ELLTransfersNYS@schools.nyc.gov.
-Complete New York State Transfer ELL Data Request Form .
-See Policy and Reference Guide for MLLs/ELLs .
+Step 1: Determine if the enrolling student was in an NYS public school within the past 2 years.

+Schools are required to obtain NYSITELL/NYSESLAT scores directly from the sending NYS public school to allow the student to continue in the ELL status (and proficiency level) in effect at the time of discharge from the NYS public school.

-Stop if student was enrolled in a NYS public school within past 2 years.
-Contact previous school to obtain NYSITELL and/or NYSESLAT scores, HL code, and SIFE status.
+- Enter reentry status into the ATS Transfer Student (TRAF) function. - Contact the previous school to obtain NYSITELL and/or NYSESLAT scores, HL code, and SIFE status. - Send received test scores to ELLTransfersNYS@schools.nyc.gov. - Complete New York State Transfer ELL Data Request Form.

+Stop if the student was enrolled in an NYS public school within the past 2 years.

-60Proceed to next step if student is entering as a new student to NYS public schools or returning to NYS public schools after more than 2 years.
+Proceed to the next step if the student is entering as a new student to NYS public schools or returning to NYS public schools after more than 2 years.